How to Photograph the Las Vegas Sphere: Best Angles, Settings & Shooting Spots (2026)

 Can you photograph the Sphere for free?

 Yes, completely.
-Every public outdoor vantage point described in this guide — the Sands Avenue pedestrian bridge, the Koval Lane corner, and the Strip sidewalks — is freely accessible at all hours.
-You do not need a ticket to the Sphere, a hotel room, or any paid admission to photograph the exterior.
-The only shooting spots that carry a cost are the High Roller observation wheel (roughly $25–$37) and a hotel room with a view.
+Every public outdoor vantage point in this guide — the Sands Avenue pedestrian bridge, the Koval Lane corner, and the Strip sidewalks — is freely accessible at all hours.
+You don’t need a ticket to the Sphere, a hotel room, or any paid admission to photograph the exterior.
+The only shooting spots that carry a cost are the High Roller observation wheel and a hotel room with a view.

 What time does the Sphere light up?

 The Exosphere typically activates at or just after local sunset, which ranges from around 5:30 p.m. in December to approximately 8:00 p.m. in June.
 The display generally runs until well past midnight.
-Exact activation times can vary slightly depending on programming schedules and events happening inside the venue, so plan to arrive 20 to 30 minutes before your local sunset to catch the full transition from off to on.
+Exact activation times can shift depending on programming schedules and events inside the venue, so plan to arrive 20 to 30 minutes before local sunset to catch the full transition from off to on.

 Are tripods allowed near the Sphere?

-Compact travel tripods and GorillaPod-style flexible tripods are generally usable on public sidewalks and the pedestrian bridge without any issues.
-Full-size studio tripods with wide spreader legs can create pedestrian obstruction and may attract attention from security personnel in high-traffic areas.
-Keep your setup small and be prepared to step aside if foot traffic requires it.
-Inside MSG Sphere as a venue, tripod policies follow standard concert-venue rules and will depend on the specific event.
+Compact travel tripods and GorillaPod-style flexible tripods are generally usable on public sidewalks and the pedestrian bridge without issues.
+Full-size studio tripods with wide spreader legs can create pedestrian obstruction and may draw attention from security in high-traffic areas.
+Keep your setup compact and be ready to step aside when foot traffic requires it.
+Inside MSG Sphere as a venue, tripod policies follow standard concert-venue rules and depend on the specific event.

 Can you photograph inside the Sphere?

-Personal photography is permitted inside MSG Sphere for most events, subject to the policies of each individual show or event.
+Personal photography is permitted inside MSG Sphere for most events, subject to each show’s individual policy.
 Dedicated cameras (DSLRs and mirrorless) may be restricted for certain performances — check the specific event’s entry policy before you go.
 Smartphones are generally allowed.
-The interior experience includes the world’s largest LED screen, roughly 160,000 square feet of display surface curving overhead, which is itself a remarkable photographic subject.
+The interior features the world’s largest LED screen, about 160,000 square feet of display surface curving overhead, which is itself worth photographing.

 What is the best lens for photographing the Sphere?

 A wide-angle to standard zoom covering roughly 16–50mm on an APS-C sensor (equivalent to 24–75mm full-frame) handles most Sphere photography effectively, getting you from wide establishing shots down to mid-range compositions.
-For detail and texture work on the LED surface, a 70–200mm zoom or even a 50mm prime used from a distance gives you enough reach to isolate individual sections of the dome.
-A fast prime in the f/1.8 to f/2.8 range is worth considering if low-light handholding is a priority for your shooting style.
+For detail and texture work on the LED surface, a 70–200mm zoom or a 50mm prime used from a distance gives enough reach to isolate individual sections of the dome.
+A fast prime in the f/1.8 to f/2.8 range is worth considering if low-light handheld shooting is a priority for your style.

 Go Beyond the Main Strip

-The Sphere is an extraordinary starting point, but Las Vegas rewards photographers who wander beyond the obvious frame.
-Once you have got your Sphere shots locked in, give yourself permission to explore.
-You will find compositions you never expected just a few blocks off the main boulevard.
-For more inspiration on where to point your camera across the city, take a look at the best Las Vegas photoshoot locations guide on this site, and if you are ready to go deeper, the secret photography spots in Las Vegas guide will take you somewhere the tour buses never stop.
+The Sphere is a great starting point, but Las Vegas rewards photographers who wander off the obvious frame.
+Once you have your Sphere shots locked in, give yourself permission to explore.
+You’ll find compositions you never expected just a few blocks off the main boulevard.
+The secret photography spots in Las Vegas guide on this site will take you somewhere the tour buses never stop.
 Happy shooting.